 Heritage Hill Historical Park’s 4.1 acres includes, four fully restored and furnished historic buildings that span the early history of the Saddleback Valley and El Toro area from the Mexican Rancho era (Serrano Adobe, circa 1863), to the founding of the town of El Toro (El Toro Grammar School, 1890; St. George’s Episcopal Mission, 1891), through the citrus farming days of the early twentieth century (Harvey Bennett Ranch House, 1908).

 Guided tours through the buildings are provided for the public Wednesday through Sunday.
 The tours offer an interpretation of Saddleback area history through the artifacts, events and people associated with each building.
 Park staff and associated community interest groups offer special events each year including the annual Victorian Christmas held on the first Saturday of December.

+Four free “Walk-in” tours are offered weekly for individuals and groups of seven or less.
+Wednesday and Thursday at 2 p.m., Saturday at 11 a.m. and 2 p.m.
 There are no fees for entrance or public tours of Heritage Hill Historical Park for groups of seven or less.
 Groups of eight or more must make advance public tour reservations and the fee is $2 per person.
-They do a fabulous school tour!

 Heritage Museum of Orange County is a cultural and natural history center in Southern California.
 The centerpiece of the museum, which covers nearly 12 acres in all, is a historic plaza featuring several buildings from the 1890s set amid extensive floral gardens and citrus groves.